travel-consensus/cinemaplate/README.md

 Instructions for accessing The Movie Database API are available here: https://www.themoviedb.org/documentation/api

-+ Continuous Integration
-+ The Stack
+## Stack

-  + Framework

-  PostgreSQL
+ - PostgreSQL
-  Angular.js
+ - Angular.js
-  Node.js
+ - Node.js
-  Express.js
+ - Express.js

-  + Database
+##Database

-    - See references directory
+See ```references``` directory

-+ Data Flow
+##Data Flow

 The most challenging part of the data flow is cross-referencing the Reddit API with the Movie Database API.

 The Reddit API returns 100 results, which are then sent through the MovieDB API.

 MovieDB returns loose matches, so we then filter those results for an exact match.

 Reddit API provides the Netflix url link, and MovieDB provides the summary and rating.

 These are combined and inserted into the database as a single movie.

 The Yelp API returns 200 restaurants based on the provided zipcode, which is then filtered by those with Eat24 capabilities.

 Once the database is populated with restaurants and movies, we simply return a random row from each table and display them to the user.

-+ Suggested upcoming features
+## Road Map
   - Incorporate ingelligent movie/food pairings
   - Add API calls if a zipcode is not already in the database
   - Allow a movie or food option to be 'locked' and spin again for the cooresponding pairing.